anujaagarwal/groww-stocks/README.md

 I understand the importance of maintaining a clear separation of concerns in a well-structured application, where UI components are decoupled from data-fetching and processing.
 This separation ensures better maintainability, scalability, and reusability of code.

-- In the chart 6m, 1m data isn't showing so, I will improve that.
+- In the chart 6m, 1m button isn't showing so, I will improve that.
 - UI could be improved.

-## Contributing

-If you would like to contribute to this project, feel free to create a pull request.
-We welcome your contributions.

-## License

-This project is licensed under the [MIT License](LICENSE).
+The above issues are known issues which I haven't fixed but if given time I will definitely fix these.